Digirad – Molecular Breast Imaging

 Digirad is a leading developer and manufacturer of solid-state gamma cameras for nuclear cardiology and general nuclear medicine applications.
 While the company’s mobile Ergo device could be used by multiple departments on multiple parts of the body, a women’s health department could not use Ergo for cancer detection because it wouldn’t accommodate a woman’s breast.

 Digirad wished to increase Ergo’s versatility by adding the capability to detect breast cancer.
 Since hospital departments typically share costs to purchase new equipment, the company anticipated that making Ergo attractive to women’s health departments could potentially lead to higher sales.

 The Client’s Challenge

 Digirad wished to create an easily removable fixture that would hold the breast during an MBI procedure.

 The project group had some technical solutions in mind but recognized the need to optimize the user experience for both the patient and caregiver.
 An MBI test frequently follows a mammography procedure that has found a possible cancerous lesion or bump.
 Since women referred for MBI tests are deeply distraught, meeting their needs for emotional and physical comfort was critical.
 Also, test accuracy depended upon the caregiver having an easy and intuitive user experience.

-I’m certain that the breast mammography fixture Mindflow designed will be a winner.
+I’m certain that the breast mammography fixture MPE (Formerly Mindflow Design) ed will be a winner.
 It is easy to use while maximizing patient comfort and safety.
 Also, its pleasant interface with the existing system furthers our larger goal of building brand equity for the Ergo product through increased versatility and flexibility.